su8/pinky-bar/README.md

 ## Wish list

+Per core/thread CPU frequency detection: Can add it at any time if there is enough demand, but needs some consideration first.

 The kernels cpu frequency governor "performance" will always run at the highest possible clock rate regardless of it's use/idle.
 The only side effect of this is higher temps when on idle (true if the cpu has multiple cores and or threads).

 The "powersaving" governor will always run at the lowest possible clock rate regardless of it's use/idle.
 The side effect - slower machine no matter what you do.